B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Three or more offenses: Warn

 ### <a id="7.3"></a><span style="color: #0088CC">7.3 Illegalities in Public Area</span>
-An action is considered illegal in a public area when a person or a group of people commit a crime in a densely populated area, a job/hobby zone, on a highway, or near a shop, gas station, banks, ATMs, car garages, or any other type of business, including their interiors (those points of interest must be marked on the map, any other is considere abandoned).
+An action is considered illegal in a public area when a person or a group of people commit a crime in a densely populated area, a job/hobby zone, on a highway, or near a shop, gas station, banks, ATMs, car garages, or any other type of business, including their interiors.
+Public Zones are defined as green zones in rule <a href="#7.8.1">#7.8.1 Green Zones</a>.

 Public areas are defined as places where, in reality, there would be surveillance cameras or it would be a heavily trafficked area.